KaviHShah/Intro-to-Python/materials/06--working-with-composite-data-types.md

 ::: {.callout-tip}
 #### Learning Objectives

-- Start working with lists, disctionaries sets and tuples
+- Be able to work with lists, disctionaries, sets, and tuples
 - Understand shallow and deep copies
-- Introduce benchmarking code
+- Understand the importance of benchmarking code

 :::